 The Net Promoter Score (NPS®) measures the willingness of clients to recommend your firm’s service to their peers.
 It is typically used as a proxy for gauging your clients’ overall loyalty to your firm and your brand.
-Many Client Experience (CX) and Voice of the Client (VoC) programs in some way incorporate NPS as a device.
+Many Client Experience (CX) and Voice of the Client (VoC) programs incorporate NPS.

 How likely are you to refer us to a colleague?

-The answer scale ranges from 0-10, very unlikely to very likely.
-The theory of NPS is that anyone responding with a score of 0-6 are detractors, people who will ultimately speak poorly of your firm and services.
-Those responding with scores of 7 and 8 are passives, those who will likely neither promote nor defame your firm.
-Finally, the promoters are those providing scores of 9 and 10.
+The answer scale ranges from 0-10, “very unlikely” to “very likely.”
+The theory of NPS is anyone responding with a score of 0-6 are “detractors.”
+Detractors will ultimately speak poorly of your firm and services.
+“Passives” respond with scores of 7 and 8.
+Passives will likely neither promote nor defame your firm.
+“Promoters” provide scores of 9 and 10.
 These individuals are very likely to promote your firm to others.

-Your Net Promoter Score (NPS) is the difference between promoters and detractors.
+Your NPS is the difference between promoters and detractors.
 For example, if you have 52% promoters and 18% detractors, your NPS is 34.
-In real numbers these percentages mean that if you asked 100 of your clients the Ultimate Question, 52 of them gave you a score of 9 or 10 (promoter), 18 of them gave you a score of somewhere between 0 and 6 (detractor), and the rest of them were passives (scores of 7 or 8).
-When calculating NPS Score, passives are not counted.
+In real numbers, these percentages mean if you ask 100 clients the Ultimate Question, 52 of them gave you a score of 9 or 10 (promoter), 18 of them gave you a score between 0 and 6 (detractor), and the rest of them were passives (scores of 7 or 8).
+When calculating NPS, passives are not counted.

-The very best corporations in America receive NPS scores consistently in the 75% range (think Apple, USAA, and Google).
-Others, such as Charter Communications (Spectrum Internet) and many other telecoms actually have Net Promoter Scores in the single digits (and many times the numbers are negative – more detractors than promoters).
+The best corporations in America receive NPS scores consistently in the 75% range (e.g. Apple, USAA, and Google).
+Others, such as Charter Communications and many other telecoms actually have an NPS in the single digits.
+Many times the numbers are negative with more detractors than promoters.

-You’ll find extensive research showing the correlation between revenue, profit, and market-share growth based on NPS.
-What you’ll read is that reality that the higher your NPS, the more likely it is that your firm is poised for growth and profitability.
-Here’s my challenge – while I agree that NPS provides a single, simple metric to show where your firm currently is, what it lacks as a metric is the ability to give your firm insights on how (and where) you can improve to increase your NPS score driving the promised revenue growth and profitability.
+I agree NPS provides a single, simple metric to show where your firm currently is.
+However, it lacks the ability to give your firm insights on how (and where) to improve.
+How to increase your NPS score to drive the promised revenue growth and profitability.

 Improve NPS (and financial results) with ongoing feedback

-Are you thinking, “Wait a minute, I thought NPS was feedback?”
+Are you thinking, “Wait a minute, I thought NPS provided feedback?”

-To get the most value from asking the Ultimate Question, Client Savvy recommends you go one step further and ask, “I wonder why the client gave us this score?”
+To get the most value from asking the Ultimate Question, Client Savvy recommends you go one step further.
+Ask, “I wonder why the client gave us this score?”
 Whether your client gave you a 1 (big detractor) or a 10 (top promoter), understanding the WHY is critical.

-In a desire to increase profits and drive loyalty, many of the professional services firms we’ve spoken with look to NPS and ongoing feedback as a way to identify problems that need to be addressed.
+In a desire to increase profits and drive loyalty, many of the professional services firms look to NPS and ongoing feedback as a way to identify problems to be addressed.
 While you clearly want to understand why a client gave you anything less than a 9 or 10 (promoter), understanding what your promoters love about doing business with you provides a strong benchmark before you make any service delivery improvements.
-In either situation, using NPS together with ongoing feedback gives your firm the GPS you need to navigate to the positive financial results you desire.
+In either situation, using NPS with ongoing feedback gives your firm the GPS you need to navigate to the positive financial results you desire.

 Case Study: Smith and Jones Law Firm CX Baseline1